If you’ve mooted once or twice, you might have noticed a peculiar yet interesting aspect of some best memorials:

 How does one do this magic?
 Let’s find out

-Section Break is a MS Word tool, used to create different headers and footers for different sections of the memorandum.
-Thus, Section Break lets us divide any two headers / footers into two separate sections, which could be edited separately.
+- It is an MS Word tool, used to create different headers and footers for different sections of the memorandum.
+Thus, Section Break lets us divide any two headers/footers into two separate sections, which could be edited separately.

 Bonus Tip: Deleting a Section Break